 Your first introduction to Binghamton University and the School of Management will be during Summer Orientation.
 At this time, you will receive your initial academic advising and prepare the schedule for your first semester.
 You'll also learn about the various student services offices and the multitude of campus activities and organizations.
 You may meet your new roommate and visit your residential college.
 Most of all, you'll make lots of new friends to make the early days of the semester more comfortable.
 Learn more about Orientation.

-Students in the School of Management focus on Binghamton University's General Education requirements during the first year and take few real business courses.
-One exception is CQS 111 - Computer Tools for Management.
-This course is a required first-semester course and is designed to introduce the new freshman to the programs and services offered in the School of Management and also to provide the computer skills needed in the rest of the program and in today's business world.
+Students in the School of Management focus on Binghamton University's General Education requirements during the first year alongside taking two required courses, MGMT 111 and CQS 111.
+These courses are required first-semester courses and are designed to introduce the new freshman to the programs and services offered in the School of Management and also to provide the computer skills needed in the rest of the program and in today's business world.
 This is followed in the second semester by CQS 112- Statistics, which introduces statistical techniques and reinforces the computer skills developed in CQS 111.

 A typical first-year schedule for a freshman would look like this: